 This camera is the first popular Ambarella A7L dashboard camera.
 Price is reasonable and video quality during the day is good.
 The deal breaker is the disappointing night video, which could be due to rushing this camera out.
 Reliability is unknown but initial owners are quite pleased.

 If you are looking for a “tried and true” camera, hold off on buying this.
 Perhaps future firmware upgrades will improve night performance but until then, this is a risky purchase.
-See our complete comparison on the dash cam comparison page.

 Where to purchase for lowest price